google/koladata/docs/fundamentals.md

 By default, Koda data structures are immutable, but its APIs make it easy to work with mutable data as well, with comparable performance characteristics.

-There are multiple ways to edit objects and their attributes (or deep attributes).
+There are multiple ways to edit entities/objects and their attributes (or deep attributes).

 ```python